MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-volumes.md

 This section describes how to move Cluster Shared Volumes (CSV) from one cluster node to another by using Windows Admin Center or PowerShell.

-There are several scenarios that may require you to move volumes:
+You may require to move volumes in several scenarios, including:

 - To balance out the storage capacity among different nodes in the cluster.
-- From an unhealthy cluster node to a healthy one before troubleshooting the issue.
+- To troubleshoot an issue on an unhealthy cluster node.
-- To conform to certain system configuration rules to have certain volumes on a specific cluster node.
+- To conform to system configuration rules, such as to have certain volumes on a specific cluster node.

    > [!NOTE]
    > For stretched clusters, you can move a volume only to another server in the same storage pool.